Kansas Military and Veterans Benefits

 What are my Kansas Military and Veterans Unemployment Insurance Benefits?

 Kansas Unemployment Insurance (UI): UI provides temporary financial assistance for workers who are unemployed through no fault of their own.
-UI is a partial, short-term replacement of lost wages while workers are seeking other work and is not intended to be a permanent source of income.
+UI is a partial, short-term replacement for lost wages while workers are seeking other work and is not intended to be a permanent source of income.
 Benefits are not based on financial need.
 Employers pay all costs of the UI program.

 Applicants will need the following information to file a claim: